burcuckr/CENG201HW-230446408/README.md

 Enqueue O(1), dequeue O(1)
 For stacks time complexity is;
 Push() O(1), pop() O(1)
-İf we use stacks for using this Project our time complexity is not change but logically very different because of Queue Works with FIFO and stacks Works with LIFO.
+İf we use stacks for using this Project our time complexity remains same but their working styles are very different.
+Becuse queue works with FIFO and stacks works with LIFO.